 - In addition, Granger offers a Roth 401(k) option as well.
 With a Roth 401(k), you contribute after-tax dollars, your account grows tax-free, and you can generally make tax- and penalty-free withdrawals at age 59 ½.
 With a Traditional 401(k), you contribute pre-tax dollars, but withdrawals are taxed as ordinary income in the year you take a distribution.

 Enrollment: All current employees will be contacted by Human Resources approaching their eligibility date.

 Investment Options: Upon enrollment, your contributions are automatically placed into an investment find based upon your estimated retirement year.
 There are many fund options available for investment purposes and you have the freedom to make adjustments at any time.

-Contribution Percentage: Upon enrollment, 1% of your gross pay is automatically deferred into your 401(k) account and invested accordingly.
-You have the ability to adjust your deferral percent immediately, within the first 35 days of enrollment.
-After this initial period, changes to deferral percentages are allowed on January 1 and July 1 each year.
+Contribution Percentage: Upon enrollment, you can contribute a percentage of your gross pay into your 401(k) account at a maximum of $22,500 per year.
+After the initial enrollment period, changes to deferral percentages are only allowed on January 1 and July 1 each year.

 Long-Term Retirement Savings Account: The funds you defer and invest will grow over time.
 Simply contributing the minimum of 1% of your pay and receiving the matching funds from Granger could result in your account achieving balances of:

 Of course, your actual account balance will be a function of how much you contribute, what funds in which you choose to invest, and the rate of return of the market.